Here is a hands-on activity that uses pasta to teach binary codes. This makes it a simple and easy learning activity to do with kids.

 - My pack of FREE binary code printables.
 This can be accessed using my free resource library.
 This library is exclusive to my subscribers.
 Sign up using the form below to gain access.
 This pack contains the following items:

 - Binary codes for each of the uppercase letters in the alphabet

 - Binary codes for the numbers 0 – 15.

-- A worksheet where kids can make their name in pasta.
+- A prompt to invite kids to make their name in pasta.

-- A worksheet where kids can make their age in pasta.
+- A prompt to invite kids to make their age in pasta.

 How do I do binary coding with pasta?